Deputy Inspector General

-TQ 1: Audit/Investigation/Evaluation Experience: Experience managing or conducting independent audits, investigations or evaluations of federal or corporate operations.
+TQ 1: Audit/Investigation/Evaluation Experience: Exceptional experience managing or conducting independent audits to Generally Accepted Accounting Standards (GAGAS), investigations or evaluations of federal or corporate operations.
 Knowledge of accounting and investigation principles and experience working with offices of the inspectors general, either federal or local, or their equivalent.
 Experience reviewing proposed audit/investigative plans and draft reports to ensure that they are fair, balanced, and objective; focused on securing/reporting needed information efficiently; comply with applicable professional standards; and the final report appropriately addresses agency comments.

 TQ 2: Possesses exceptional experience in advising senior executives and senior leadership staff on audits, investigations and/or evaluations of federal or corporate operations.